enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-ii/if-elseif-else-in-lua-i.md

 elseif condition2 then
    -- code to execute if condition2 is true else
-   -- code to execute if neither conditions are true end
+   -- code to execute if neither conditions is true end
 ```